People love their diet soda these days, so it’s no surprise they want to keep drinking it while they fast.

 Drink plenty of water.
 Make it your default, and keep some handy throughout the day.

-You can drink lemon water while you’re fasting, as long as you don’t overdo it.
+Lemons water is ok as well, as long as you don’t overdo it.

 Conclusion – Does Diet Soda Break a Fast?